jrayo/comicbook-app/README.md

 ## Description

-Description ComicBook app developed with React.
+ComicBook app developed with React.
 Data was fetched from ComicVine: https://comicvine.gamespot.com/api/documentation.

 The application shows the last comics added, as well as the detail for the clicked comic and a toggle option for displaying as a List or a Grid.